tlively/learn-gfx-hal/book/src/05_shaders.md

 value of `push_constant`.
 This block isn't `in` or `out`, instead it's `uniform`.
 After that you give a name for the block type, the block itself, and then the name that we're going to access it under.
-If you haven't programmed in C before this might seem weird, but they think it's normal.
+If you haven't programmed in C before this, it may seem weird, but they think it's normal.
 We just have to go with it.

 Since we want a single `f32` to be the time, we define it as a block that holds